victoria-miltcheva/sql-query-clients/README.md

 _Note: to fix the deprecated `ibmcloudsql` Node SDK package, I've forked this repo since the fix that is in Git will not be published in an official release._

-_This fixed packaged can be installed with:_
+_This package can be installed with:_

 ```bash
 npm i git+ssh://git@github.com/victoria-miltcheva/sql-query-clients#master